 The correlation between firms' mobility and scale has a straightforward rationale: when a firm, for some reason, manages to get more than its equilibrium share of its segment, its increment in quality will be proportional to profits, which are in turn proportional to the number of consumers.
 Grabbing an additional 5% of a segment with 300 consumers adds 0.18 quality units to an average firm; an additional 5% of a segment with 100 consumers adds just 0.06 quality units to an average firm.
-Analogously, competitive advantage (for for-profits) or disadvantage (for opportunistic firms) translates more readily into more pronounced quality changes and hence into more turbulent environments as the
+Analogously, competitive advantage (of for-profits) or disadvantage (of opportunistic firms) translates readily into more pronounced quality changes and hence into more turbulent environments as the number of firms and consumers per segment increases.
+Less stability creates, of course, more opportunities, both positive and negative, for mutants.